 In principle, you could say that all the pretty - and real - words are already registered as domain names or protected as trademarks, or are already in use as company names somewhere.
 One has to consider whether choosing a name from the dictionary is even worth it, given the risk.

-Whether it's the name of a deity like "Zeus," an astronomy term like "Universe," or an animal like "Lion," everything's already in use somewhere.
-Startups and medium-sized businesses in particular have to be aware of the risks and not rush to a choice of name.
-With a little luck, it's possible to avoid legal problems when resolving situations when one business wants to use a word that's already in use as a company name or trademark.
+Whether it's the name of a deity like "Zeus," an astronomy term like "Universe," or an animal name like "Lion," everything's already in use somewhere.
+Startups and medium-sized businesses, in particular, have to be aware of the risks and not rush to a choice of name.
+With a little luck, it's possible to avoid legal problems when one business wants to use a word that's already in use as a company name or trademark.
 In any case, using this word as a name makes it difficult to avoid getting lost among all the other similar-sounding businesses.

 Everyone wants a great name for their business